 Lack of access to feminine hygiene sanitary products for women who are experiencing homelessness can be a devastating reality as well as a danger to their health, physically and mentally.
 Many of these women use unhealthy methods including reusing socks, using paper towels, and/or toilet paper which do not protect them from leakage.

-Lack of access to feminine hygiene sanitary products can also be a life-stopping issue for girls who may miss school.
+Lack of access to feminine hygiene sanitary products can also be a life-stopping issue for girls who may miss school and women who may miss days at work which can affect their paycheck.

 We understand this and want to ease the discomfort and mental stress of women and girls who cannot afford these products.

-Through our program, we do street outreach delivering our Red-Pak packages filled with pads, tampons, pantyliners, wipes, product disposal bags, Ibuprofen, or Tylenol, and women's health literature, and an encouraging message to all the homeless women we encounter.
-We also partner with facilities that house or provide services to women and trans men who are menstruating and experiencing homelessness.
-And, we supply women and girls in need who may be low-to-no-income and cannot afford to buy these products. #WeDeliverDignity
+Through our program, we distribute our Red-Paks filled with pads, tampons, pantyliners, feminine wipes, product disposal bags, hand sanitizer, COVID-19 face masks, and women's health literature, and an encouraging message to all the homeless women we encounter.
+We partner with facilities that house or provide services to women and trans men who are menstruating and experiencing homelessness, schools, social service agencies, and we supply women and girls in need who may be low-to-no-income and cannot afford to buy these products at events and through referrals. #WeDeliverDignity

 THE DRY-BOTTOM PROJECT